govuk-infrastructure: 0013-expose-external-metrics-for-hpa

 seriesQuery: 'sidekiq_queue_backlog{job="govuk-chat-worker"}' name: { as: ai_sidekiq_queue_backlog } resources: overrides: namespace: { resource: namespace } metricsQuery: | max(sidekiq_queue_backlog{job="govuk-chat-worker"}) -

-Available=True) and metric availability at each stage.
+APIServicehealth (Available=True) and metric availability at each stage.
 We've only deployed the adapter in integration so far.
-When this ADR is discussed and approved, we will proceed with the rollout. -
+When we discuss this ADR and approve it, we will proceed with the roll out. -

 Keep default rules disabled (